Due diligence before you purchase property in Costa Rica

 Besides those 3 lists, there are a zillion other lists you can make to do your due diligence the right way.

 Nothing is as difficult as finding the right location to move to.
 It’s amazing how many emails we receive with “please send me houses for sale in Costa Rica.
 They don’t even have a clue about all the differences we have between locations in this small country.
+Your first decision, before you start emailing real estate agents, should involve the location you’d like to live.
+Are you looking to live at the beach, a city in the Central Valley, or on rural property?

 Please do as much research on the different locations of where to live before you purchase a property in Costa Rica as you can.
 You can find lots of information on where to live in Costa Rica and if you don’t know where to start, try these 20 steps.